gradle/gradle/platforms/core-runtime/INSTRUMENTATION.md

 }
 ```

-We will then replace all such usages with bytecode instrumentation with:
+We will then replace all such usages with interception code:
 ```java
 public void applyPlugin(Project project) {
      project.tasks.named("compileJava", JavaCompile.class, task -> {